gildor2/UEViewer/Docs/FAQ.md

 ### Where I can find extracted files?
 Files should be located by default in a current directory.

-Windows Vista and 7 has disabled writting files into "Program Files" directory for non-admin users.
+Windows Vista and 7 has disabled writing files into "Program Files" directory for non-admin users.
 When you're trying to export context from some game located in Program Files, operating system will redirect all output to the "C:\Users\<UserName>\AppData\Local\VirtualStore\Program Files" directory.

 If you having trouble locating exported files, use "-out=SomeOtherDirectory" option.
 Alternatively you may specify export directory in program's settings.